-A descendant of the Ngugi people from Moreton Bay, Prof Cindy Shannon has most recently been the Deputy Vice Chancellor (Indigenous, Diversity and Inclusion) at Griffith University and an Emeritus Professor with the University of Queensland.
+A descendant of the Ngugi people from Moreton Bay, Prof Cindy Shannon is the Board Chair of Gold Coast Hospital and Health Service and an Emeritus Professor with the University of Queensland and Griffith University.

-She led the development and implementation of Australia’s first degree-level program for Aboriginal and Torres Strait Islander health workers, has led major reforms in Indigenous health and played a key role in supporting the establishment of the Institute for Urban Indigenous Health in South-East Queensland.
+Cindy has led the development and implementation of Australia’s first degree-level program for Aboriginal and Torres Strait Islander health workers, major reforms in Indigenous health and played a key role in supporting the establishment of the Institute for Urban Indigenous Health in South-East Queensland.

-Prof Shannon served on the National Health and Medical Research Council (NHMRC) from 2005-2012 and is the Chair of the Queensland Ministerial Advisory Committee on Sexual Health; former Chair of the Queensland Aboriginal and Torres Strait Islander Foundation; and a member of the Australian Research Council (ARC) Board.
+Prof Shannon served on the National Health and Medical Research Council (NHMRC) from 2005-2012 and is the former Chair of the Queensland Ministerial Advisory Committee on Sexual Health; current patron and former Chair of the Queensland Aboriginal and Torres Strait Islander Foundation; and is a member of the Australian Research Council (ARC) Board.

 Already a member?